Hopar Valley

-The Hopar Valley (Urdu: وادی ہوپر) is a scenic portion of the Nagar Valley in Gilgit-Baltistan, in Pakistan.
-It is about 10 km away from Nagar Khas, the principal city of the Nagar Valley.
-Hopar Valley is home of the Spantik and Hopar (Hopper) glaciers.
+The Hopper Valley (Urdu: وادی ہوپر), also spelled Hopar Valley, is a section of the Nagar Valley in Gilgit-Baltistan, Pakistan.
+It is situated approximately 10 km from Nagar Khas, the main city of the Nagar Valley.
+Hopper Valley is known for the Spantik and Hopper glaciers.

 Geographical features

-Hopar Valley is a cluster of villages around a natural bowl at a bend of Baltoro Glacier.
-Opposite to Hopar the white Bualtar is joined by the Barpu Glacier.
-This is a base camp for treks into the high, glacier-draped peaks called the Hispar Muztagh.
-Whole population of this valley is Burushaski speakers.
+Hopper Valley consists of a group of villages within a natural bowl formation along a bend of the Baltoro Glacier.
+Across from Hopper, there is a white Bualtar Glacier meeting the Barpu Glacier.
+This region serves as a base camp for treks into the lofty, glacier-covered peaks known as the Hispar Muztagh range.
+The entire population residing in this valley speaks in the Burushaski language.

 The valley has a number of natural formations, including glaciers, lakes, and high mountains.

 Glaciers

-There are three glaciers in the valley:
+There are five glaciers in the valley: